 With this document, we aim to provide transparency and to account for our approach to biodiversity in relation to the sustainable assets we develop, such as wind and solar farms.
-The Biodiversity Code of Conduct is in line with the promise of our biodiversity ambition: positive impact for all new assets onshore by 2025.
+The Biodiversity Code of Conduct is in line with the promise of our biodiversity ambition: net positive impact for new onshore assets within the scope.
 This way of working ensures that we can report on the progress of our ambition transparently and without greenwashing.
 In this way, we aim to provide transparency and accountability to our stakeholders, including governments, NGOs and our customers.
 The Biodiversity Code of Conduct also demands certain behaviour from our suppliers involved in the construction, operational and decommissioning phases.
 This behaviour is included in the Eneco Supplier Code of Conduct and in the related contract with the supplier.